 In the end, the 2020 Homepage benchmark indicates that users are likely to have a fair-to-middling experience on any given Homepage — which is a lackluster beginning to a new site experience.

-Below we’ll discuss the UX performance and 8 common pitfalls and strategic oversights to be aware of for Homepage:
+Below we’ll discuss the UX performance and 8 common pitfalls and the correspodning Homepage best practices to be aware of for Homepage: